Standards and Guides

 National forest certification systems use our benchmark standards to develop their national standards.
 They are not used directly in the field, but set out the requirements that national standards and their development process must meet in order to achieve PEFC endorsement.
 Our Sustainable Forest Management standard is a benchmark standard.

 Procedural documents govern the functioning of the PEFC system itself.
 This category includes the procedure for the assessment and endorsement of national standards.
-It also covers various administrative procedures for our national members and us, such as issuing PEFC logo licences.
+It also covers various administrative procedures for our national members and us, such as issuing PEFC trademark licences.

 Guidance documents, as the name suggests, provide additional guidance for users of some of our other standards.